09 Nov Global Cybercrime Damages Predicted To Reach $6 Trillion Annually By 2021

 Security Awareness Training

-Cybersecurity Ventures expects 2018 to be the “Year of Security Awareness Training” — the breakthrough year when organizations globally take the (financial) plunge and either train their employees on security for the first time, or double-down on more robust and ongoing security awareness programs.
+2018 was a breakthrough year when many organizations globally took the (financial) plunge and either trained their employees on security for the first time, or doubled-down on more robust and ongoing security awareness and phishing simulation programs.

 Employee training may prove to be the best ROI on cybersecurity investments for organizations globally over the next 5 years.

-“We will see more and more traction next year in what I call ‘traditional industries’,” adds Herjavec.
+“We saw more and more traction this year (and we’re expecting the same for 2019) in what I call ‘traditional industries’,” adds Herjavec.
 “Particularly in the manufacturing space where compromises like cryptolocker have done some real damage, we will see organizations maturing their security programs and investing in order to keep up with ever changing exploits.
-Manufacturing will be the new healthcare in 2018.”
+Manufacturing has become the new healthcare in 2018.”

-To Herjavec’s point, 40 percent of the manufacturing security professionals responding to a recent Cisco survey said they do not have a formal security strategy.
+To Herjavec’s point, 40 percent of the manufacturing security professionals responding to a Cisco survey said they do not have a formal security strategy.
+Due to a general lack of investment in cybersecurity, yet a growing reliance on modern technologies, the manufacturing sector is one of the most vulnerable and targeted industries, according to Process Industry Informer, a magazine for the manufacturing sector.

-The construction industry is another hot target for cyber-attacks in 2018.
+The construction industry was another hot target for cyberattacks in 2018.
 As construction companies begin to standardize on IoT devices including thermostats, water heaters, and power systems, a whole new attack surface will emerge for hackers.

 The thought of stolen email addresses and PII (personally identifiable information), and hackers being able to read private text messages and listen to baby monitors may be the things that get people motivated to fight back by switching to more secure email providers, turning on 2-step verification, and buying their first cybersecurity products.